 International Curriculum

-Creative Minds is the only public charter school in the United States accredited to implement the holistic, research-based framework of the International Early Years (IEYC), Primary (IPC), and Middle Years Curriculum (IMYC) developed by Fieldwork Education for children aged 3 to 14.
-To fulfill Creative Minds mission of preparing students for success in a global society, we have implemented this unique international, projects- and arts-based curriculum, which helps children develop a sense of their own nationality and culture while also developing respect for the nationalities and cultures of others.
-Thematic units combine several academic subjects in an engaging manner that makes learning relevant to real life.
-Creative, interdisciplinary projects also promote deep engagement and provide opportunities for students to integrate their own interests and experiences.
-Hands-on tasks spark curiosity, encourage teamwork, and help students to make connections between academic subjects and real-world issues.
-The thoughtful learning cycle also taps into children’s strengths, supports areas of growth, and provides a framework for teachers to differentiate and individualize instruction.
-In addition to rigorous academic goals, the curriculum also helps students to achieve their personal and international learning goals.
+Creative Minds is the only public charter school in the United States accredited to implement the holistic, research-based framework of the International Early Years (IEYC), Primary (IPC), and Middle Years Curriculum (IMYC) developed by the International Curriculum Association for children aged 3 to 14.
+We implement this unique international, projects- and arts-based curriculum, to help children develop a sense of their nationality and culture while also developing respect for the nationalities and cultures of others.

 IEYC, IPC, and IMYC Goals